Apollo Creed: Rocky III (1982)

-In the third film, a 38-year-old Apollo Creed appears at the first fight between James "Clubber" Lang, 28, and Rocky Balboa, 34, as a guest moderator.
+In the third film, a 39-year-old Apollo Creed appears at the first fight between James "Clubber" Lang, 28, and Rocky Balboa, 35, as a guest commentator.
 Before the match, the former champion Creed steps into the ring to greet the fighters.
 When he offers Lang a handshake, the latter slaps away Creed's hand and mockingly insists that he "don't want no has-been messin' in my corner."
 Lang further taunts and laughs at Creed, prompting him to tell Balboa to "give everybody a present and drop this chump."
 Following the match, in which Lang wins by a second-round knockout, Balboa's manager, Mickey, dies in the locker room.
 Determined in part to put Lang in his place, Creed finds an apprehensive and bereaved Balboa at Mickey's gym.
 Despite hesitating at first, Balboa agrees to let Creed train him for a rematch against Lang, who laughs off the prospect of "one has-been teaching another" during a television interview.

-The pair subsequently travels to the Tough Gym in Los Angeles, where Creed used to train, in preparation for the rematch.
+The pair subsequently travel to the Tough Gym in Los Angeles, where Creed used to train, in preparation for the rematch alongside Duke.
 Creed encourages Rocky not to ignore the naysayers who say he is too old but to refocus instead.
 During this talk, he states, "Now when we fought... you had that eye of the tiger".
 This quote is referred to throughout the movie, including the film's theme song, "Eye of the Tiger" by Survivor.
 Creed mentions that Rocky will owe him "a big favor" once he wins.
 Rocky's training is geared toward making him quicker and more agile to counter the larger, stronger brawler.
 Creed even teaches his own fighting style to Rocky.
 Rocky has trouble concentrating during his training, suffering from guilt over Mickey's demise and self-doubt.
-Adrian helps Rocky recognize this as a simple fear of losing again and convinces him that he can't let fear control his life and that he has to fight again, not to prove a point but to live without fear.
-Creed helps Rocky rediscover the motivation that had won him the title, which he had lost in the time leading up to the Lang fight.
+Adrian helps Rocky recognize this as a simple fear of losing again and convinces him that he can't let fear control his life and that he has to fight again, not to prove a point, but to live without fear.
+Creed helps Rocky rediscover the motivation, which he had lost in the time leading up to the Lang fight, that had won him the title.
 Creed calls this motivation the "eye of the tiger."